pachi81/GlucoseWatchfaces/README.md

 ## Configuration
 ### Juggluco
-To send the data from Juggluco to Tasker, you have two options, either you are using xDrip+ or my [Juggluco Tasker Plugin](https://github.com/pachi81/JugglucoTaskerPlugin):
+To send the data from Juggluco to Tasker, you have two options, either you are using xDrip+ or my [GlucoDataHandler](https://github.com/pachi81/GlucoDataHandler):
 #### Juggluco with xDrip+
   * Open settings in Juggluco and activate "Send to xDrip"
   * Continue with the configuration of [xDrip+](#xdrip)

-#### Juggluco with Juggluco Tasker Plugin
+#### Juggluco with GlucoDataHandler
   * Open settings in Juggluco and activate "Glucodata broadcast"
-  * Install latest release for [Juggluco Tasker Plugin](https://github.com/pachi81/JugglucoTaskerPlugin/releases)
+  * Install latest release for [GlucoDataHandler](https://github.com/pachi81/GlucoDataHandler/releases)
-  * Open Juggluco Tasker Plugin and deactivate battery optimization
+  * Open GlucoDataHandler and deactivate battery optimization
   * Download Juggluco Tasker Profile for [Watchmaker](TaskerProfiles/Watchmaker/Glucodata_Broadcast_Watchmaker.prf.xml?raw=1) or [Pujie](TaskerProfiles/Pujie/Glucodata_Broadcast_Pujie.prf.xml?raw=1) (press long or use right mouse and select save link as...)
   * Go to the download location of the tasker profile and select </br>_open with_ (not share!) and select tasker </br>or open tasker press long on the profile tab and select import
   * Check if the profile is enabled in tasker